Robust and computationally feasible community detection in the presence of arbitrary outlier nodes

-When $r$ grows with $N$, one can also cluster the rows of $\widehat{\mtx{X}}$ in \eqref{eq:output} based on the $\ell_1$ distance.
-If two inlier nodes belong to the same community, their corresponding rows in $\widehat{\mtx{X}}$ have $\ell_1$ distance less than $m$; On the other hand, if two inlier nodes belong to different communities, their corresponding rows have $\ell_1$ distance greater than $2n_{\min}$.
-If the number of outliers is far less than the minimum size of the major clusters, e.g., $n_{\min} > O(m^2)$, a pairwise comparison between the rows of $\widehat{\mtx{X}}$ can detect the inlier communities accurately even without the knowledge of $r$.
-However, this method does not work as effectively as k-means clustering in numerical simulations.
-An interesting direction for future research is to figure out whether there is a polynomial time $(1+\epsilon)$ approximation k-means clustering for \eqref{eq:kmeans} when $r$ grows with $N$.
+When $r$ grows with $N$, one can also cluster the rows of $\widehat {\mathbf{X}}$ in (\ref{eqoutput}) based on the $\ell_1$ distance.
+If two inlier nodes belong to the same community, their corresponding rows in $\widehat{\mathbf{X}}$ have $\ell_1$ distance less than $m$; on the other hand, if two inlier nodes belong to different communities, their corresponding rows have $\ell_1$ distance greater than $2n_{\min}$.
+If the number of outliers is far less than the minimum size of the major clusters, for example, $n_{\min} > O(m^2)$, a pairwise comparison between the rows of $\widehat{\mathbf{X}}$ can detect the inlier communities accurately even without the knowledge of~$r$.
+However, this method does not work as effectively as $k$-means clustering in numerical simulations.
+An interesting direction for future research is to figure out whether there is a polynomial time $(1+\varepsilon)$ approximation $k$-means clustering for~(\ref{eqkmeans}) when $r$ grows with $N$.